Research and Development (R&D)

 What is R&D (Research and Development)?

 Research and Development (R&D) reliefs support companies that work on innovative projects in science and technology.
-It can be claimed by a range of companies that seek to research or develop an advance in their field.
-It can even be claimed on unsuccessful projects.
+A wide range of companies can claim it if they’re working to research or develop an advance in their field — even if the project isn’t successful.

 You may be able to claim Corporation Tax relief if your project meets the definition of R&D.